 We experience seasonality in our business, reflecting seasonal fluctuations in online and offline retail patterns in general and for our products.
-For example, product sales may be higher in the fourth quarter of a calendar year due to the Christmas holidays.
+For example, product sales may be higher in the fourth quarter of a calendar year due to the Christmas holidays, and lower during Chinese New Year period when many manufacturers are on vacation.
 Our product mix may experience quarterly shifts which may cause our margins to fluctuate from quarter to quarter.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Business and Industry-Our results of operations are subject to quarterly fluctuations due to a number of factors that could adversely affect our business and the trading price of the ADSs."